tiny-dancer/notes/delivering-value.md

 ##### Feature Management (Toggles)

+> Software developers need a new set of tools that are specifically designed for a world with continuous delivery.
+What if you could fully decouple the act of delivering software from the act of releasing features?
+What if you could deploy any time you want but release only when you’re ready?

+- Effective Feature Management Book
 - Imagine that every deployment is deliberately, safely ramped up, allowing you to react instantly to the unexpected.
 - Imagine that you could know how each new feature will per‐ form in production—with real users and real data.
 - Imagine being able to instantly turn off a misbehaving feature, protecting the rest of your business.
 - Imagine measuring the impact of each and every change so that you know how it will affect users and your business before you proceed.

+- Effective Feature Managment

 ##### Everything as Code